aliyahsdevelopment/aliyahsdevelopment/README.md

 ## 🌟 Future Plans

 - 🤖 I plan to start learning JavaScript to create Discord bots.
-- ⚡ I'm also planning to learn Svelte and replace React with it, as it is faster and better.

 ## 📈 GitHub Stats